Liquidity trap

 A liquidity trap is a situation, described in Keynesian economics, in which, "after the rate of interest has fallen to a certain level, liquidity preference may become virtually absolute in the sense that almost everyone prefers holding cash rather than holding a debt (financial instrument) which yields so low a rate of interest."

+Negative natural interest rates and a zero lower bound are necessary conditions of a liquidity trap.
+Temporary economic disruption (e.g. banking crises, excessive debt accumulation) and structural factors (e.g. demographic decline, inequality) can produce negative natural interest rates.
+Credible monetary policy can overcome liquidity traps.

 A liquidity trap is caused when people hold cash because they expect an adverse event such as deflation, insufficient aggregate demand, or war.
 Among the characteristics of a liquidity trap are interest rates that are close to zero lower bound and changes in the money supply that fail to translate into changes in inflation.

+The Great Depression, the Great Recession and Japan's Lost Decades are examples of liquidity traps.

 Origin and definition of the term

 John Maynard Keynes, in his 1936 General Theory, wrote the following: There is the possibility...that, after the rate of interest has fallen to a certain level, liquidity-preference may become virtually absolute in the sense that almost everyone prefers cash to holding a debt which yields so low a rate of interest.
 In this event the monetary authority would have lost effective control over the rate of interest.
 But whilst this limiting case might become practically important in future, I know of no example of it hitherto.

 This concept of monetary policy's potential impotence was further worked out in the works of British economist John Hicks, who published the IS–LM model representing Keynes's system.
 Nobel laureate Paul Krugman, in his work on monetary policy, follows the formulations of Hicks: A liquidity trap may be defined as a situation in which conventional monetary policies have become impotent, because nominal interest rates are at or near zero: injecting monetary base into the economy has no effect, because [monetary] base and bonds are viewed by the private sector as perfect substitutes.
 In a liquidity trap, people are indifferent between bonds and cash because the rates of interest both financial instruments provide to their holder is practically equal: The interest on cash is zero and the interest on bonds is near-zero.
 Hence, the central bank cannot affect the interest rate any more (through augmenting the monetary base) and has lost control over it.

 In Keynes' description of a liquidity trap, people simply do not want to hold bonds and prefer other, more-liquid forms of money instead.
 Because of this preference, after converting bonds into cash, this causes an incidental but significant decrease to the bonds' prices and a subsequent increase to their yields.
 However, people prefer cash no matter how high these yields are or how high the central bank sets the bond's rates (yields).